 Georg Carl Tänzler, known as Count Carl von Cosel, was born on February 8, 1877, in Germany.
 He later became a prominent radiology technologist in the United States, working with the Marine-Hospital Service in Key West, Florida.
 His career was marked by a deep commitment to his profession, but it was his personal life that would capture the public's attention.

 Tanzler's life took a dramatic turn when he became infatuated with a young Cuban-American tuberculosis patient named Elena "Helen" Milagro de Hoyos.
-Born on July 31, 1909, Elena's battle with the disease would ultimately lead to her untimely death on October 25, 1931.
-Tanzler's obsession with her did not end with her passing; instead, it spiraled into a tragic and macabre saga.
+Born on July 31, 1909, Elena's battle with the disease deeply affected Tanzler, leading to an obsession that would last long after her untimely death on October 25, 1931.